livecodelife/fareharbor_external_api/README.md

 `company = FH::Company.new({shortname: '<company shortname>', name: '<company name>'})`

-Please see the 'paths' sections below for a full list of methods that can be called on a company object.

-### Paths

-Use the methods below to access affiliate company data:

-`GET /companies/`

-Returns all companies belonging to an affiliate.
-Data is returned as an array of company objects.
-You can call methods on each company object in the array to return specific company data; note that this may include companies that have no bookable availabilities.

-Method:

-    company = FH::Companies.all

-Company Attributes:
+When a company has been instantiated, it has these attributes:

 * shortname
 * name

-    company.shortname

-    name

-The example response from the API is as below:

-     [
-        {
-          "shortname": "hawaiianadventures",
-          "name": "Hawaiian Adventures"
-        }, {
-          "shortname": "surflessonshawaii",
-          "name": "Surf Lessons Hawaii"
-        }
-      ]

-    GET /companies/<shortname>/lodgings/
-    FH::Company.lodgings
+You can retrieve those attributes of a company by calling them as methods:

+`company.shortname`
+`company.name`

+Please see the 'Endpoints and Methods' sections below for a full list of endpoints and their corresponding methods to retrieve data.

+### Endpoints and Methods

+Use the methods below to easily consume endpoint data from the FareHarbor External API:

+###### All Companies

+    Endpoint: `GET /companies/`

+    Method:   `FH::Companies.all`

+Returns all companies belonging to an affiliate; note that this may include companies that have no bookable availabilities.
+Data is returned as an array of company objects.
+You can call methods on each company object in the array to return specific company data.
+For information about how to use a single company object, please see 'Primary Usage'.

+###### Lodgings

+    Endpoint: `GET /companies/<shortname>/lodgings/`

+    Method:   `FH::Company.lodgings`

 With the wrapper, this is transposed into `Company` objects: